Caesars creditors accuse U.S. bankruptcy lawyer of misleading judge

-CHICAGO/WILMINGTON, Del (Reuters) - One of the top restructuring attorneys in America allegedly misled a judge and should be disqualified from handling parts of the huge Caesars Entertainment casino bankruptcy, according to a court filing by junior bondholders.
+CHICAGO/WILMINGTON, Del, Oct 22 (Reuters) - One of the top restructuring attorneys in America allegedly misled a judge and should be disqualified from handling parts of the huge Caesars Entertainment casino bankruptcy, according to a court filing by junior bondholders.

 The allegation adds to the bitterness of the $18 billion bankruptcy, which has pitted the private equity owners of Caesars Entertainment Corp against the junior creditors of the company’s operating unit.